umee-network/umee.cc/content/pages/careers.md

 We offer internship opportunities to those who are interested in the Web3 world.
 The right candidates should have exceptional learning abilities, adapt to fast paced environments, possess uncompromising attention to detail, and have great communication skills.
 You will have the opportunity to work closely with our core team and leadership on impactful initiatives.

-Umee is laser-focused on building and delivering our products and core mission.
+UX is laser-focused on building and delivering our products and core mission.
 We take our work extremely seriously and we want to hire top notch executors to make things happen and put all the pieces together.
 Passion for the crypto industry and prior crypto experience is a must.
 We only want to work with people who are willing to learn fast, work hard and not compromise on the quality of work.

 **What you'll be doing:**